countable-web/open-source-corporation/peopleops/getting_started/PROFESSIONAL_DEVELOPMENT.md

 ## Monthly "Guild" Meetings

 Each month we hold a meeting for any technical specialty the team is interested in.
-Currently there's a developer guild meet and a design/ux guild meet.
+Currently there's a developer guild meet, a devops meet, and a design/ux guild meet.